Alaswadi/fsm-pro/fsm_pro_flutter/NOTES_SAVE_FIX.md

 - Notes should be saved to the database when you tap "Save Notes"
 - Notes should appear in the work order details after refreshing
-- Multiple note additions should append to existing notes (separated by blank lines)
+- When editing notes, the text field is pre-filled with existing notes
+- Saving replaces the entire notes content (not appending)
 - Notes should persist across app restarts
 - Notes should be visible in both the mobile app and admin panel